TOD-theses/traces_analyzer/docs/metadata_extraction.md

 ### Instruction effect changes

-To understand, where the TOD occurs we compare the transaction trace from both cases.
-At each iteration, we compare the `EnvironmentChange`s of both traces.
-The first time they differ, is the point at which the same instruction had a different effect.
+To understand, where the TOD occurs we compare the transaction trace from the normal and attack executions.
+At each iteration, we compare the `TraceEvent`s, including the program counter, the call depth and the stack.
+The first time they differ, is the point at which the previous instruction had a different effect.

-This could happen at a `SLOAD` if the storage is influenced by the other transaction, a `BALANCE`, etc. This detection will simply report the instruction that was executed before the traces diverge.
+For instance, if the storage is different for both executions, the `SLOAD` will output a different result to the stack.
+We report the instruction that was executed before (and caused) the traces diverge, in this case before the stacks diverge.

 **Requires**:

 - comparison of two traces
-- access to `EnvironmentChange`s
+- access to next `TraceEvent`s
 - access to `Instruction`s

 **Labels**: